joshjohanning/joshjohanning.github.io/_posts/2023-06-21-github-signing-commits.md

 2. Use an [SSH key](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification#ssh-commit-signature-verification) (if you already use the SSH protocol to connect to GitHub, add the same key as a signing key in GitHub)
 3. Use an [S/MIME x.509 certificate](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification#smime-commit-signature-verification) issued by your organization

 This tutorial will cover the first two option: using a GPG key and using an SSH key.
 Regardless of which option you choose, all signing options can be used for both HTTPS and SSH git protocols.
+GPG keys allow for an expiration date to be set when created whereas SSH keys do not.

+See my co-worker Ken Muse's [post](https://www.kenmuse.com/blog/comparing-github-commit-signing-options/) for more advanced and considerations for the various commit signing options.

 ## Using a GPG Key